 Trying to visualize the enforcement of anti-insider-trading rules in the commodity markets quickly becomes a nightmare scenario.
 Would CFTC agents in dark glasses prosecute a Missouri farmer, a bona fide hedge participant in the market, who publishes to the internet a photo of his drowned-out soybean field?

-Presumably not, but there is increasing clamor for CFTC to adopt and enforce rules against insider trading, especially since foreign exchange trade, interest rate products, swaps, and a whole host of index products and single-stock futures and stock options all technically fall under the purview of the CFTC.
+Presumably not, but there is increasing clamor for CFTC to adopt and enforce rules against insider trading, especially since fx trade, interest rate products, swaps, and a whole host of index products and single-stock futures and stock options all technically fall under the purview of the CFTC.

 Yet, if there was a blanket law written against sharing private commodity information, where would those agents draw the line?
 The geologist who shares discovery of a big mineral deposit?
 The ethanol plant operator who shares a plant’s downtime schedule?
 The farmer on Twitter?